 Final Thoughts on Cost of Delay

 One thing to keep in mind while prioritizing projects is: overall value is not just money.
 Nor is all cost paid in dollars.
-Certainly, you’re looking for return on investment; however, you also need to consider what will happen to your market share, customer loyalty, and brand integrity as you make tradeoffs to meet or delay deadlines.
+Certainly, you’re looking for a return on investment; however, you also need to consider what will happen to your market share, customer loyalty, and brand integrity as you make tradeoffs to meet or delay deadlines.
 For example, if you choose to delay a project and your biggest competitor releases their version of your product, what will that do to your market share?
 On the flip side, what if you rush to market and release buggy software?
 How will that impact customer loyalty and, perhaps, overall sales?
 Will it detract from your brand integrity?
 These nuances should be saved for another blog post, but I’d be remiss if I didn’t mention some of the less obvious, but ultimately tangible, costs associated with delay.

 Remember, too, that the value placed on projects is an expected or anticipated value.
 Companies do projects with the hypothesis that they will result in a certain benefit.
 What if that hypothesis is incorrect?
 Wouldn’t you rather have more time to adjust (so you can hit the overall goal) than less time?!?
 How many times have you or your executives bemoaned “I wish we’d known that sooner!!!”
 There is certainly a “cost” associated with late feedback!

 I hope that this overview of the Cost of Delay is helpful.
 For far greater detail, please read Don Reinertsen’s book The Principles of Product Development Flow in which he goes to extensive lengths to describe the Cost of Delay.